LaunchCode-Education-Archived/skills-front-end/studios/README.md

 ### Mario 1

+Practice basic JS syntax by building a dynamically sized pyramid and printing it to the developer console.

 [Work on Mario 1](./mario/1/)

 ### Mario 2

+Display your pyramid for the user by inserting it into the DOM.

 [Work on Mario 2](./mario/2/)

 ### Mario 3

+Use an event handler callback to respond to user input and allow the user to decide the height of the pyramid.

 [Work on Mario 3](./mario/3/)

 ### Mario 4

+Perform client-side validation on the user's form submission.

 [Work on Mario 4](./mario/4/)

 ### Mario 5

+Refactor to use the jQuery library for DOM manipulation.

 [Work on Mario 5](./mario/5/)